CreunaFI/dominant-color-async/README.md

 ## How is this different from Dominant Color plugin?

 [Dominant Color](https://wordpress.org/plugins/dominant-color/) calculates the dominant color synchronously as you are uploading them.
 This can sometimes take a long time and lead to frustrating experience.
-Dominant color async will do this processing in the background using [WordPress Background Processing](https://github.com/A5hleyRich/wp-background-processing) library, leading to more fluid admin experience.
+Dominant color async will do this processing in the background using [Action Scheduler](https://actionscheduler.org/) library, leading to more fluid admin experience.

 Dominant color async will also allow you to calculate color information for images missing it as a batch process.
 This makes it easy to integrate the plugin into an existing site.